Favicon

 Access Password Restrictions

-Go to the Restrictions section in the left-hand menu and select the Password tab.
+Go to the Restrictions section in the left-hand menu and select the Password (2) tab.

 4

-Add Password Policy Element
+Add Password Policy configuration

-In the Password Policies settings, click the + Add element button.
+In the Password Policies (3) settings, click the + Add element button.

-A form will appear with several options to enforce complexity requirements for configuring the mandatory password on the device.
+A form will appear with several options to enforce complexity requirements for configuring the mandatory password on the Device.
 Below, you’ll find an explanation of each of these fields:

-• Maximum Failed Passwords For Wipe: Specifies the number of incorrect password attempts allowed before the device is completely wiped.
-Setting this to 0 means there’s no limit—users can attempt to unlock the device unlimited times.
+• Maximum Failed Passwords For Wipe: Specifies the number of incorrect password attempts allowed before the Device is completely wiped.
+Setting this to 0 means there’s no limit—users can attempt to unlock the Device unlimited times.

 • Password Expiration Timeout: Defines how long a password can be used before the user is required to change it.
 This helps enforce regular password updates and prevents long-term reuse.